GAM-team/GAM/docs/Authorization.md

 * `sadescription <ServiceAccountDescription>` - Service account description

 You can optionally specify the type of service account key with `algorithm|localkeysize|yubikey`: [Manage Service Account keys](#manage-service-account-keys)

+Use `nokey` if you do not want a service account key created for the project.

 ## Use an existing project for GAM authorization
 Use an existing project to create and download two files: `client_secrets.json` for the Client and `oauth2service.json` for the Service Account.